kurrent-io/documentation/docs/getting-started/use-cases/time-travel/introduction.md

 ---
-title: Time Traveling with KurrentDB - A Modern Approach to Historical Data
+title: Time Traveling with KurrentDB - A Modern Approach to Query Historical Data
 next: ./tutorial-intro.md
 ---